ankane/shorts/Securing-Database-Traffic.md

-# Securing Database Traffic with PgBouncer and RDS
+# Securing Database Traffic with PgBouncer and Amazon RDS

 Securing database traffic inside your network can be a great step for defense in depth.
 It’s also a necessity for [Zero Trust Networks](https://www.amazon.com/Zero-Trust-Networks-Building-Untrusted/dp/1491962194).